|Image Source |

 Once again the Ivy League is a useful place to begin.
 We noted earlier that the Ivy League of the early twentieth century was dominated by the wealthy.
 Wealth was not the only thing that united Ivies of that day.
 Those who went to the elite schools in the Northeast were almost entirely from the Northeast.
 Elites from other regions stuck to schools within the region - why travel to the far away lands of the Ivy League when schools like Stanford, University of Chicago, Duke, or somewhere else closer to home offered the same prestige and better connections?
 There was no single funnel through which the nation's elite were picked and primed.
 This reflected the realities of contemporary society.
 America did not have one set of elite schools for its national elite because the United States did not yet have a single national elite.

 The United States was born a republic of free-holding farmers.
-The township was the world of the New England man; the country was the center of Southern life.
+The township was the world of the New England man; the county was the center of Southern life.
 Few businesses had boundaries larger than this.
 Government power was concentrated at the bottom.
 Larger government structures existed, but their impact on daily life was negligible.
 National hierarchy arose in times of war - but once the war ended American life scaled down to normal, decentralized and parochial as before.

 This America was not an egalitarian paradise - at least not in economic terms.
 Early America was highly stratified along class lines.
 The disparity between rich and poor was great, and the rich were overwhelmingly the children of the rich.
 But to contemporaries, these class divisions did not matter much.
 Early Americans could forgive exorbitant fortunes because they had few meaningful political consequences.
 What a millionaire in Salem or Philadelphia did with his money did not directly effect those living in St. Louis, Savannah, or Columbus.
 It often had no effect on those living in the township next door.
 Consequently, men rich and poor met as social and political equals.
-Historian Harry L. Watson said, "There was a certain mediocrity of culture, tastes, and opinion that seemed universal among Americans....
+As Harry L. Watson, renowned historian of antebellum America, has said, "There was a certain mediocrity of culture, tastes, and opinion that seemed universal among Americans....
 Wealth in America could not put on a face of public arrogance, and poverty did not require a posture of cringing deference.
 Instead, all white male Americans demanded and got a certain rough equality in personal respect from other citizens of the republic."

 Viewing the scene with an outsider's eye, Tocqueville quipped "The striking thing about the United States... is the rarity of lofty ambitions evident in this land where all are activley ambitious."
 He was right.
 Americans spoke of their ambitions with words like "independence", "self improvement" and "obtaining a competency."
 No one aimed to climb the social ladder and join the upper class.
 As far as most Americans were concerned there was no other class than that which belonged to all white men.